Magna Carta (band): 1986 reformation

 In 1990, Simpson and Taylor married, and, with the semi-retirement of Lee Abbott, they continued to play as Magna Carta as a duo, as well as with a larger line-up for extensive touring.

 The 1992 Dutch release, Heartlands, was followed by a tour of the Netherlands.
-The duo continued to maintain a busy live schedule, and over the years toured over 60 different countries.
+The duo continued to maintain a busy live schedule, and over the years toured many different countries.
 Several live albums appeared over the course of the decade, in addition to the reissue of the band's 1970s albums on CD.